Ashe/ashe.github.io/data/content/blog/04/Start-Programming.md

 ---
 title: Start Programming!
-subtitle: My advice to the curious.
 date: 2017-04-11
-description: Some advice I have for new programmers wanting to embark on the path of programming and computer science.
+subtitle: Some advice I have for new programmers wanting to embark on the path of programming and computer science.
-summary: In this blog post, I hope to inspire you to get in there and just dive into programming and to give you a few tips to get started.
-Read on!
+description: In this blog post, I hope to inspire you to get in there and just dive into programming and to give you a few tips to get started.
 categories: []
-tags: [Tutorial, Beginner]
+tags:
+  - Tutorial
+  - Beginner
 images:
   - https://res.cloudinary.com/aas-sh/image/upload/v1617291310/blog/2017/04/start_programming_ugus7v.gif
 status: published